op7ic/Cloud-Investigate/README.md

 | Windows System | 10.0.10.0/24 | |

+# FAQ

+- How to add new KAPE module?
+  - Edit both [kape Ansible role](ansible/roles/kape/tasks/main.yml) and [os-setup.yml](config/os-setup.yml) to handle actions such as downloading, unpacking and adjusting location of binary as per mkape module.

+- How do I add new tools?
+  - Edit both [tools Ansible role](ansible/roles/tools/tasks/main.yml) and [os-setup.yml](config/os-setup.yml) to handle actions such as downloading, unpacking and adjusting location of the tool you would like to add to the list.
+Alternatively drop me a pull request to add it to master repository.

+- How do I securely wipe the data?
+  - This system comes with a sdelete installed as 'Secure Delete' option in right-click menu that you can execute on a folder or specific file.
+It will use sdelete binary to remove and overwrite content of the file/folder three times.
+Alternatively there is a copy of sdelete binaries in C:\tools\SysinternalsSuite

+- I get ```Disk *-disk already exists in resource group Cloud-Investigate.
+Only CreateOption.Attach is supported.``` or something similar to this error.
+  - Re-run terraform commands ```terraform destroy -auto-approve && terraform apply -auto-approve``` to destroy and re-create the lab.
+This error seems to show up when Azure doesn't clean up all the disks properly so there are leftover resources with the same name.

+- How do I modify network segments, deployment size or other variables?
+  - Modify the Terraform [Azure variables.tf](azure/variables.tf) or [AWS variables.tf](aws/variables.tf) file to change your setup.
+Alternatively, each variable can be changed during runtime by appending ```-var``` to ```terraform apply```.
+For example, ```terraform apply --auto-approve -var="region=East US 2"``` would modify a region to be different then the default set in the [Azure variables.tf](azure/variables.tf) or [AWS variables.tf](aws/variables.tf) file.
+The entire setup, including network ranges, operating systems and the VM size can be changed, using a chain of the ```-var``` parameters.

+- I get ``` Max retries exceeded with url: /wsman``` and then connection gets refused when building a system.
+  - Unfortunately WinRM limitations mean that, on occasion, WinRM will simply stop working as expected and instead connections will freeze up.
+As a result, execution won't behave properly.
+Rerun ```terraform apply -auto-approve``` to repair the damaged host and redeploy incomplete Ansible steps.

 # Contributing

 Contributions, fixes, and improvements can be submitted directly for this project as a GitHub issue or a pull request.